Edchja/cheat-sheet/linux/linux.md

 # Linux

-This is a collection about various linux topics.
+This is a collection about various Linux topics.

 ## Table of Contents